zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 setup of the Cache Refresh engine.

 # Configuring Cache Refresh From oxTrust
-For a successful Cache Refresh setup, you have to insert data in ALL FIELDS below.
+For a successful Cache Refresh setup, please fill up the data in the 'Cache Refresh', 'Customer Backend Key/Attributes' and 'Source Backend LDAP Servers'.
+It is not necessary to fill up any data in the 'Inum LDAP Server' tab.

 ![Cache Refresh Menu](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_cache_menu.png)